nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 ### Design Considerations

-- **Alternative 1 (Current Choice)**: `Model` holds a `UniqueAppointmentList` consisting of all `Appointment` objects, each `Person` also has a `UniqueAppointmentList` consisting of all `Appointment` objects assigned to the `Person`.
+**Alternative 1 (Current Choice)**: Each `Person` consists of a `UniqueAppointmentList` consisting of all `Appointment` objects assigned to the `Person`.
 Each `Appointment` object has the corresponding `Person` `NRIC` as a field.

 - _Pros_: Operations like searching and filtering for all appointments are easier when a centralised list is available.
 - _Cons_: Keeping the central `UniqueAppointmentList` in `Model` and individual lists in each `Person` synchronized can be challenging and might lead to data inconsistencies if not managed properly.
 Any change in an `Appointment` requires updates in two places, adding to the complexity and processing time.

-- **Alternative 2**: Each `Person` holds their own `UniqueAppointmentList` consisting of all `Appointment` objects assigned to the person.
+**Alternative 2**: Each `Appointment` consists of a `UniqueAppointmentList` consisting of all `Person` objects assigned to the `Appointment`.
+Each `Person` object has the corresponding `Appointment` id as a field.

 - _Pros_: This approach simplifies the data model by avoiding the need for a centralised appointment list.
 - _Cons_: Operations that require knowledge of all appointments, like finding available slots or generating reports, become more complex, as they need to aggregate data from each Person.

 ## User Stories